jowi/pintors-locker/readme.txt

 toDo
 1. Change query to show only settled Liabilities -done

-2. Add Expenses Menu for Staff
+2. Add Expenses Menu for Staff -done
-    Create table Expenses
+    Create table Expenses -done
-    Show only the Expenses for the current year
+    Show only the Expenses for the current year -done

-3. Add year coloumn at the Income Table
+3. Add year coloumn at the Income Table -done
-   Show only the Income for the current year
+   Show only the Income for the current year -done

+4. Add `Archive` button on `Head Reports` module

+5. Add the `Show Archived Head Reports` module

 -----------------------------------------------------------------------------------------------------------------------